Facts and Figures

 Higher Operating Costs

 - Lack of competition.
 In theory, competition would lead to cheaper contracts, but in practice, researchers have found that the water market is “rarely competitive.”
-There are only a small number of private water businesses (see corporate profiles http://www.foodandwaterwatch.org/water/private-vs-public/corporations/ ).
+The only competition that can exist is the competition for the contract, and there are only a few private water companies that bid to take over municipal water systems (see corporate profiles).
+Once a contract is awarded, the winning company enjoys a monopoly.
 A lack of competition can lead to excess profits and corruption in private operations.

 - Privatization often increases costs.
-Privatization increases costs.
 Corporate profits, dividends and income taxes can add 20 to 30 percent to operation and maintenance costs, and a lack of competition and poor negotiation skills can leave local governments with expensive contracts.
 (See Public-Private Partnerships: Issues and Difficulties with Private Water Service)

 - Privatization contracts can be expensive to implement.
 The privatization process is complicated, expensive and time-consuming.
 In total, contract monitoring and administration, conversion of the workforce, unplanned work, and use of public equipment and facilities can increase the price of a contract by as much as 25 percent.
 Other hidden expenses, including change orders and cost overruns, can further inflate the price of private service.
 (See Public-Private Partnerships: Issues and Difficulties with Private Water Service)

-- Privatization can increase the cost of financing a water project by more than 50 percent.
-Local governments usually use municipal bonds to finance water projects; these bonds typically have an interest rate of around 5 percent.
-Private water companies use a mix of equity and corporate debt whose weighted average cost usually is at least 11 percent.
-(See Trends in Privatization: The Post-Recession Economy and the Fight for Public Water in the United States)
+- Privatization can increase the cost of financing a water project by 50 percent to 150 percent.
+Local governments usually use municipal bonds to finance water projects; these bonds have an average interest rate of about 4 percent.
+Private water companies use a mix of equity and corporate debt with a weighted average cost that ranges from 7.5 percent to 14 percent or higher.
+So, in total, over 30 years, private financing is nearly 1.5 to 2.5 times as expensive as public financing, adding $0.8 million to $2.5 million onto the total cost of every $1 million investment.
+(See Borrowing Trouble: Water Privatization Is a False Solution for Municipal Budget Shortfalls)

 - Privatization can worsen service.
 There is ample evidence that maintenance backlogs, wasted water, sewage spills and worse service often follow privatization.
 In fact, poor performance is the primary reason that local governments reverse the decision to privatize and resume public operation of previously contracted services.